Michael Klim: Personal life

+Klim supports the St Kilda Saints in the Australian Football League.

 In July 2022, Klim revealed that he had been diagnosed with the auto-immune disorder chronic inflammatory demyelinating polyneuropathy in 2020, which has affected his legs and feet and left him struggling to walk unassisted.

+In 2024, his autobiography Klim, written with sports journalist Nicole Jeffery, was published by Hachette.